cswartzvi/hamilton/docs/how-tos/use-in-jupyter-notebook.md

 Go back to your notebook, and re-run Cell 3 & Cell 4.
 You should now see a different output printed, e.g. `foo-bar` .

 Congratulations!
-You just managed to iterate on Hamilton using a Jupyter notebook!
+You just managed to iterate on Apache Hamilton using a Jupyter notebook!

 **To summarize** this is how things ended up looking on my end: